apankrat/js-noisy-gradient/README.md

 ## Live example ##

-This code was developed for the recent redesign of [Bvckup 2 homepage](https://bvckup2.com) which makes a good use of very dark gradients that showed a fair amount of banding with the plain `linear-gradient`.
+This code was written for the recent redesign of [Bvckup 2 homepage](https://bvckup2.com) which makes a good use of very dark gradients that showed a fair amount of banding with the plain `linear-gradient`.